10.10. Vet 1 Example

 Time: 00:06:36 | Download: Large, Large (CC), Small | Streaming (CC) | Slides (PDF)

 Imagine we are writing a program to manage a veterinarian's office.
 This veterinarian has a limited practice, only treating two kinds of pets: dogs and fish.
-With this understanding, we identify six classes and the relationships binding them together, as illustrated in the following UML class diagram.
+Although this problem is unrealistically simplified and constrained, it demonstrates a program with more classes and class relationships than previous examples.
+A brief analysis identifies six classes connected with five relationships, as illustrated in the following UML class diagram.

 A more complex UML class diagram with six classes as follows: